Injured by a distracted driver? Contact us now for a free consultation.

 - Grooming oneself, like applying lipstick at the wheel

-If you or a family member has been seriously injured or died in an accident that you think was caused by a distracted driver then contact Graves McLain Injury Law Firm to protect your rights.
+If you or a family member has been seriously injured or died in an accident that you think was caused by a distracted driver then contact the trusted car accident injury attorneys at Graves McLain Injury Law Firm to protect your rights.
 We’ll fight to get you the compensation you deserve to help pay for all of the damages caused by a distracted driver.

 - Medical Bills